AIA-Ghana/AIA-Ghana.github.io/_posts/2020-07-14-interview-with-notitia-co-founder-derek-k-degbedzui.md

 **Overcoming fear and frustration**

-Learn the secrets to never getting nervous in interviews and how to overcome failures in your

-job search by using them to fuel your future growth.
+Learn the secrets to never getting nervous in interviews and how to overcome failures in your job search by using them to fuel your future growth.

- Mastering the job search and launching your career
+**Mastering the job search and launching your career**

-Learn how to break into the field of data science and get your career started with actionable,

-practical advice that you won't hear anywhere else.
+Learn how to break into the field of data science and get your career started with actionable, practical advice that you won't hear anywhere else.

- Navigating your career and delivering value in industry
+**Navigating your career and delivering value in industry**

-Learn how have a successful career by solving difficult problems, delivering business value,

-communicating results, and becoming an authority in industry.
+Learn how have a successful career by solving difficult problems, delivering business value, communicating results, and becoming an authority in industry.

- Mastering focus and productivity
+**Mastering focus and productivity**

-Learn how to evaluate what is important in your career, prioritize your time, and optimize

-your productivity, relationships, income, and happiness.
+Learn how to evaluate what is important in your career, prioritize your time, and optimize your productivity, relationships, income, and happiness.

+#### 3. What are some of the problems affecting AI in Ghana, and how does Notitia address them ?

+The biggest challenge is the few talents in the country finding opportunities around.
+This is

+mostly because we continue to make AI and Data science look academic while we allow the

+real-world people like businesses to suffer.
+We need to create enough use cases to such

+industries and surest way of doing so is to build portfolios.
+Building the right portfolios to the

+specific industry needs is one we need to spend time on.

+So, as part of Notitia Launchpad we developed a course named portfolio development course.

+This course will among other things include:

+ Learn the 4D Data Science Lifecycle and how to use it to create massive impact as a data

+scientist

+ Learn the DNA of standout portfolios and projects (and why choosing the right names for

+your projects is make-or-break)

+ Clear list of "do's and don'ts"

+ Create your own data science project to include in your portfolio (designed for beginner OR

+advanced users)